Liwmo/liwmo.github.io/_posts/2017-10-31-markov-music-murder-mystery.markdown

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/39/Dancing_men.svg/346px-Dancing_men.svg.png"/>

 Turns out, this is a substitution cipher where each stick figure represents a letter.
 Assuming we have one figure per letter, this would correspond to 26! permutations.
-Consequently, cracking the code with brute force is not a great option.
+Consequently, cracking the code with brute force is not a feasible option.
 Instead, let's use the Metropolis algorithm.
 To get a matrix of transitions $$M$$, we can use the same approach as the musical notes, but count letters from some English text (in this case, *War and Peace*).
 Our state space will be the set of mappings $$f$$ from codes to letters.
 In order to select a neighbor, randomly transpose two symbols (making sure they're not the same ones).
 Finally, we'll compute a "plausibility" as follows:

 $$
 P(f) = \prod_{i} M(f(x_i), f(x_{i+1}))
 $$

-As a quick side note, these values are going to quickly blow up, so in our actual implementation we'll use the log plausibility, which also allows us to replace repeated multiplication with addition.
+As a quick side note, we run the risk of overflow and round-off errors since these values are going to quickly blow up.
+So in our actual implementation, we'll use the log plausibility, which also allows us to replace repeated multiplication with addition.

 $$
 \log{(P(f))} = \sum_{i} \log{(M(f(x_i), f(x_{i+1})))}